How to Build an On-Demand Delivery App: Mobile & Web Applications

 This is where couriers will see new orders and track current ones.

-Besides, it’s essential to save the details of their previous orders — you never know when you might need confirmation of payment or delivery time.
+Moreover, it’s crucial to save the details of their previous orders — you never know when you might need confirmation of payment or delivery time.

-This is also a place for them to access chat & comments from users regarding the delivery.
+This is also a place for them to access chat & comments from users regarding their deliveries.

 Additionally, next to each order they should have feedback and ratings that customers leave after the delivery is completed.

 Before the order completion, users should see any comments from customers regarding pick-up address details & things like that.